classy-python/ccbv/README.markdown

 exactly which method you need to customise on your `UpdateView` can feel a little like wading through spaghetti - it has 8 separate ancestors (plus `object`) spread across 3 different files.
-So working out that you wanted to tweak `UpdateView.get_initial` and what it's keyword arguments is a bit of a faff.
+So working out that you wanted to tweak `UpdateView.get_initial` and what it's keyword arguments are is a bit of a faff.

 That's where this comes in!
 Here's the manifesto: